tomviner/failure-seeking-missiles-talk/reveal.js/hypothesis.md

 - From 1999
 - Property based testing

+Note: - (hands up, who's heard of ... ?)
-Note: property based testing
+- property based testing
 - you specify a property of your code that must hold
 - QuickCheck will "Quickly Check" if it can prove you wrong
-- framework does its best to find a counterexample
+- doing its best to find a counterexample

 ### QuickCheck quick example